StamatisDeli/arcade-game.github.io/README.md

     - Bug: Player dances around after hitting the water and returns to starting point.
         I discovered that the game loop calls the setTimeOut multiple times (49!!!).
-            - Fixed: Added a condition to playKeys=true/false on both the player and handleInput
+            - Fixed: Added a condition to playKeys=true/false on both the player and handleInput At that time I had the logic wrong ....lol.
     - I managed to draw my Lifes indicator inside Render(), and make separate function renderLives() Got them to update!!!! yeee!!!
     - Did the score indicator renderScore()